,

 Availability: In stock

-This classic heirloom romaine is named for Parris Island (with two ‘r’s’) off the coast of South Carolina.
+This heirloom romaine is named after Parris Island (with two ‘r’s’), an island off the coast of South Carolina.

-In other words, because we eat romaine on a regular basis (or can), romaine “can contribute a considerable amount of phenolics and antioxidants to our diets”, which may provide important neuroprotective effects.
+In other words, because we eat romaine on a regular basis (or can), romaine “can contribute a considerable amount of phenolics and antioxidants to our diets”, which can provide important neuroprotective effects.

 Check out our Musing on the powerful protective effects and health benefits of the humble lettuce.

-How to Plant: (1) Lettuce seeds need light to germinate.
+How to Grow Lettuce from Seed?
+Here are the main things to know about growing lettuce from seed.
+(1) Lettuce seeds need light to germinate.
 Sow seeds on the surface of soil, press in and cover lightly with soil; (2) Keep soil moist as lettuce has a shallow root system; and (3) Sow or plant out in early spring before weather gets hot.
 Lettuce will bolt (go to seed) and become bitter tasting when the temperatures get hot.
+(4) Spacing: In the garden, sow seed every 1-2″ and then thin to about 8-10″ apart when seedlings are 2″ tall.
+This will give your seedlings enough room to form full heads.

 ____________